kchapelier/gpx/README.md

 gpx
 ===

-Javascript library to generate GPX 1.1 files (WIP)
+Javascript (CommonJS) library to generate GPX 1.1 files (STALLED).

+This library was a work in progress for a project which ended up going another direction.
+It 'works' but is not properly battle-tested or documented, hence why this library is not published on NPM.

 Exemple :